How Does It Work?

 Donna is a writer who also works as a private consultant, providing property marketing analysis and training services for rental communities.
 She customizes and designs programs and writes operating manuals for the property management industry.
 As an Advanced Certified Trainer for the National Apartment Association, she does designation training as well as formal and on-site training for leasing agents and managers for the property management industry.
 Most recently she is working as a recruitment coach assisting people to obtain desired positions.
 She is working on a play about taking care of aging parents.

-She has been a Conference Coach for 20 years and was the Area Coordinator for the Conferences on the east coast for five years.
+She was the Area Coordinator for the Conferences on the east coast for five years.
 She was a long-term Group Leader of a Philadelphia Conference.

 “Before participating in A C N, I never even thought of standing in front of a room full of people and being a trainer as a career.
 An entirely new and creative way to earn a living opened up for me out of the Conference, and it continues to open up new possibilities.”